ocurrent/macos-infra/README-rsync.md

 ## OCluster/OBuilder macOS Infrastructure

 This document tells the ongoing story of supporting macOS in OCaml's Continuous Integration (CI) tools.
-In particular how the OBuilder port is currently implemented, how this fits into the OCluster worker and the manual process or keeping things up to date.
+In particular, how the OBuilder port is currently implemented, how this fits into the OCluster worker, and the manual process or keeping things up to date.

 <!-- TOC -->